xhajnal/video_bees/README.md

 ## FOLDER STRUCTURE
-Here we show the folder structure we have used, and this will be used during this README.
+Here we show the folder structure we have used, and this will be used during this README, hence we strongly recommend having it as similar as we do.
 ![image](https://github.com/xhajnal/video_bees/assets/23458520/3783e3a0-f6cc-49be-92be-f286f10b054b)